-make art.
+nthesize make art.
 Synthesizes research to express meaning.
-Examines media artworks for expressive synthesis and culture-forming. evidence.
+Examines media artworks for expressive synthesis and culture-forming. conclusions supported by evidence.
 Evidence of deep and insightful understanding of the forms, methods and style of the subject artist in forming meaning and addressing audience.
-Evidence of careful, in depth analysis of the relation of the production.
-Clear evidence of understanding of the forms, methods and style of the subject artist in forming meaning and addressing audience.
+Evidence of careful, in depth analysis of the relation of the subject artist's work and cultural context and meaning. subject artist in forming meaning and addressing audience.
 Clear evidence of analysis of the relation of the subject artist's work and cultural context and meaning. understanding of the forms, methods and style of the subject artist in forming meaning and addressing audience.
-Minimal evidence of analysis of the relation of the subject artist's work and cultural Limited or no evidence of understanding of the forms, methods and style of the subject artist in forming meaning and addressing audience.
+Minimal evidence of analysis of the relation of the subject artist's work and cultural context and meaning.
+Limited or no evidence of understanding of the forms, methods and style of the subject artist in forming meaning and addressing audience.
 Limited or no evidence of analysis of the relation of the subject artist's work and cultural context and meaning.
 Creating- Refine and complete artistic work.
 Gr.
 8 b.
 Refine and modify media artworks, improving technical quality and intentionally accentuating selected expressive and stylistic elements, to reflect an understanding of purpose, audience, and place.
-Refines production for expressive intent, based on feedback Exports format Reflection others using relevant vocabulary words to analyze and describe the components, the composition, messages, and intent.
-Students cite clear evidence Student describes ways in which feedback and viewing the work of others helped to evaluate and refine their own work. process and may or may not Student reflection is lacking or limited; minimal evidence of connecting feedback and product.
+Refines production for expressive intent, based on feedback Exports format Reflection work and/or the work of others using relevant vocabulary words to analyze and describe the components, the composition, messages, and intent.
+Student describes ways in process and may or may not Student reflection is lacking or limited; minimal evidence of connecting feedback and product.